jonasacres/easysafe-doc/README.md

 This document explains the cryptography used to encrypt files, locate peers and communicate with them.

 This document is currently in an unstable draft status, and reflects pre-release software.
-It is therefore highly subject to change.
+It is therefore incomplete and highly subject to change.

 ## The good stuff